-Born in the Netherlands, and having moved all over, from Milwaukee to Indonesia, I am most comfortable adapting to new environments and spending time with people from all walks of life.
-After a year of college, I moved to Hobart, Tasmania, where I worked for five years in the local landfill as a member/owner of a worker cooperative, dodging bulldozers in order to salvage and sell reusable objects, gaining an invaluable education from the school of garbage.
-I returned to New York to study art at Bard College as a continuing studies student, received my BA and MFA, and made sculptures that facilitated social interactions in public spaces.
-Eventually I found that the camera I was using to document these interactions was the only prop I needed to explore my interests.
+Born in the Netherlands, and having moved all over, that is to say, from Amsterdam to Milwaukee to Indonesia, from New York to Tasmania, I am a veteran of adapting to new environments and spending time with people from all walks of life.
+When I was eighteen, I moved to Hobart, Tasmania, where I worked for five years at the local landfill (“the tip”) as a member/owner of a worker cooperative, dodging bulldozers in order to salvage and sell reusable objects, gaining an invaluable education from the School of Garbage.
+I returned to New York to complete my studies at Bard, received my BA and MFA, and made sculptures that facilitated social interactions in public spaces.
+Eventually I found that the camera I was using to document these interactions was the only prop I really needed to explore my interests.

-My relationship with people I am filming and with my film crew is especially important to me - I believe photographic images are a record of these relationships.
-Coming from a photography and visual arts background and having studied with teachers such as Stephen Shore, I am also drawn to the compositional and framing aspects of cinematography; for me the act of filming is often a meditative experience, a way to be in the present, get to know people and see beauty all around us.
+My relationships with the people I am filming and with my film crew are paramount - I believe photographic images are a record of these relationships.
+Coming from a photography and visual arts background and having studied with teachers such as Stephen Shore, I am also drawn to the compositional and framing aspects of cinematography; for me the act of filming is often a meditative experience, a way to be in the present, to get to know people and see beauty all around me.